electron/electron/docs/api/webview-tag.md

 app.
 It doesn't have the same permissions as your web page and all interactions between your app and embedded content will be asynchronous.
-This keeps your app safe from the embedded content. **Note:** Most methods called on the webview from the host page require a syncronous call to the main process.
+This keeps your app safe from the embedded content. **Note:** Most methods called on the webview from the host page require a synchronous call to the main process.

 ## Example